 - Quite often, the pain will be worse at night.

 - Reaching activities or overhead lifting is uncomfortable.

 - The most common type of bursitis is olecranon bursitis or bursitis of the tip of your elbow.

-The Olecranon Bursa of the Elbow
+The Olecranon Bursa Of The Elbow

-Severe elbow bursitis might cause an inflamed olecranon bursa to swell significantly and can easily measure 2.5 cm wide and 6 to 7 cm long.
+Severe elbow bursitis might cause an inflamed olecranon bursa to swell significantly and easily measure 2.5 cm wide and 6 to 7 cm long.
 A large olecranon bursa can appear as if you have a small golf ball or egg underneath your skin.
 Such site-specific, visible swelling might make it easy to diagnose elbow bursitis.
-However, one should not rush to self-diagnosis or quickly rule out elbow swelling as bursitis, as other more severe conditions like infections can complicate bursa.
+However, one should not rush to self-diagnosis or quickly rule out elbow swelling as bursitis, as other more severe conditions like infections can complicate the bursa.

-Can Bursitis Develop in the Buttocks?
+Can Bursitis Develop In The Buttocks?

 - Leg pain